 Big hitting and Headingley heroics – Jonny Bairstow’s best Test moments

-Jonny Bairstow is set to become the 17th member of England’s 100 Test club after head coach Brendon McCullum confirmed the Yorkshireman will feature against India in Dharamsala next week.
+Jonny Bairstow is set to become the 17th member of England’s 100 Test club this week.

+Head coach Brendon McCullum confirmed last week that the Yorkshireman will feature in the fifth Test against India, which gets under way in Dharamsala on Thursday.

 Here, the PA news agency looks at some of Bairstow’s best moments as a Test cricketer.